The Origins Of Lake Tahoe’s Most Popular Places

 Right smack dab in the center of South Lake Tahoe is a road named Ski Run Boulevard.
 You would assume it’s called that because it accesses Heavenly Ski Resort, but that's not the case.
-The real reason is because the road WAS an actual ski run before it was a gateway.
+The real reason is that the road WAS an actual ski run before it was a gateway.
 Back in 1947, before Heavenly Ski Resort was even named, Lee and Daisy Miller opened a small rope tow operation known as Bijou Skyway Park.
 One of their rope tows was physically on Ski Run Blvd, and although you no longer ski on Ski Run itself, you can still imagine people sliding down the slope.

 This is merely an introduction to some of the history behind the places and spots along Lake Tahoe's shores.
 Not enough history for you?
 Be sure to check out the great article by Cam Schilling -> A brief history of Tahoe and its peoples.